-- Multi-modal integration of neuroimaging data and the analysis of structure-function relationships in the human brain. - Mapping regional differentiation in the human brain based on functional neuroanatomy. - Microscopic mapping of the human brain by establishing structure-function relationships, and behavioural associations of histological areas in health and disease. - Investigation of brain structure, function and connectivity in a multi-modal framework, including inter-individual variability in various aspects of macroscopic human brain organisation related to behavioural phenotypes in health and disease.
+- Multi-modal integration of neuroimaging data and the analysis of structure-function relationships in the human brain. - Mapping regional differentiation in the human brain based on functional neuroanatomy. - Microscopic mapping of the human brain by establishing structure-function relationships, and behavioural associations of histological areas in health and disease. - Investigation of brain structure, function and connectivity in a multi-modal framework, including inter-individual variability in various aspects of macroscopic human brain organization related to behavioural phenotypes in health and disease.

-P25) UH, Helsingin yliopisto, Finland (SP10 until SGA1, SP2 from SGA2)
+P25) UH, Helsingin yliopisto, Finland (SP10)

-The Neuroscience Centre (NC) is one of the University of Helsinki's independent multi-disciplinary research institutes.
+The Neuroscience Centre (NC) is one of the University of Helsinki's independent multidisciplinary research institutes.
 Its research includes molecular neuroscience, in vitro/vivo electrophysiology and in vivo imaging of awake animals, human genetics and human brain imaging.
 The NC has at its disposal equipment for concurrent magneto- and electroencephalography, functional and anatomical magnetic resonance imaging, multi-site transcranial magnetic stimulation, and server resources for data management.